amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

   <region_file name="filename" type=["color"|"labeled set"] format=["exodus ii"] entity=["cell"|"face"] label="integer"/>

 Currently color functions and labeled sets can only be read from Exodus II files.
-This will likely be the same file specified in the `"mesh`" element.
+This will likely be the same file specified in the ``mesh`` element.
 PLEASE NOTE the values listed within [] for attributes above are CASE SENSITIVE.
 For many attributes within the Amanzi Input Schema the value is tested against a limited set of specific strings.
 Therefore an user generated input file may generate errors due to a mismatch in cases.
 Note that all specified names within this schema use lower case.

 Polygonal_Surface [U]
 ---------------------